Human performance technology: Definitions of the field

 A simpler definition of HPT is a systematic approach to improving individual and organizational performance (Pershing, 2006).

 A common misunderstanding of the word technology with regards to HPT is that it relates to information technologies.
 In HPT, technology refers to the specialized aspects of the field of Human Performance.
-Technology: the application of scientific knowledge for practical purposes, esp. in industry.
+Technology: the application of scientific knowledge for practical purposes, especially in industry.
 A branch of knowledge dealing with engineering or applied science.

 The International Society for Performance Improvement has developed a glossary of HPT related terms.